dochy-ksti/munyorunyoru/munyo-sample/readme.md

 ## [poke_move_sample](https://github.com/dochy-ksti/munyorunyoru/tree/master/munyo-sample/src/samples/poke_move_sample)

-Example about how to parse the entire line with custom parser.
+Example about how to parse the arguments freely with your custom parser.
 You can let a line have any number of arguments whose types are automatically detected by the representations of the arguments.

-This is actually practical, I think.
+With this method, you can accept any arguments with your custom parser, and get the line numbers of errors, but typenames must follow Rust identifier naming syntax.
+If you want to ignore it, you need to use [from_str_with_metabuilder](https://github.com/dochy-ksti/munyorunyoru/blob/master/src/lang/from_str_with_metabuilder.rs).